 At Bridgelea we want our children to love music.
 We want them to have no limits to what their ambitions are and grow up wanting to be music producers, songwriters, composers or rockstars!
 The music curriculum has been carefully designed so that our children develop their artistic capital.
 We want our children to remember their music lessons in our school, to cherish these memories and embrace the opportunities they are presented with!

 The music curriculum promotes curiosity and a love and thirst for learning.
 It is ambitious and empowers our children to become independent and resilient – like all curriculum areas.
 We want to equip them with not only the minimum statutory requirements of the music national curriculum but to prepare them for the opportunities, responsibilities and experiences of later life.
-We want our children to use the vibrancy of Manchester to learn from other cultures, resmusicct diversity, co-omusicrate with one another and appreciate what they have.
-We achieve this by providing a strong SMSC curriculum, with British Values and our core values placed at the heart of everything we do.
-This often feeds into the music curriculum.
+We want our children to use the vibrancy of Manchester to learn from other cultures.
+We achieve this by providing a strong SMSC curriculum, with British Values and our core values placed at the heart of everything we do, all of which feeds into the music curriculum.

-- Perform, listen to and review music across a range of historical periods, genres and styles
+- perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and

 Assessment and Recording